lbwhcn/new-repo_1/readme.md

 Make some change in repo at GitHub, pull the change in pycharm

 9. pull it into pycharm (find the pull function by shift+command+a)
-10. set a shortcut for pull as
+10. set a shortcut for pull as commend+shift+p